Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Introduction

 The design of lattice structures with spatial variation is accomplished more effectively using an approximate structural optimization method that utilizes homogenized material properties and applies gradient-driven optimization.
 Employing numerically homogenized effective properties \cite{guedes1990,andreassen2014} avoids the substantial computational cost that would otherwise arise from explicitly resolving the detailed lattice geometry.
 In this framework, the design variable is defined as either the effective density or a characteristic geometric parameter of the lattice, and it is iteratively updated using a gradient-based algorithm once the sensitivities have been computed.
 Consequently, the procedure closely resembles that used in conventional topology optimization \cite{bendsoe1988,bendsoe2003}.
+Topology optimization methods for two-fluid heat exchangers have also been proposed \cite{hoghoj2020,kobayashi2021}.
+However, topology optimization primarily aims at clearly defining the optimal distribution of fluid and solid regions, and the geometric complexity of the resulting structure is directly linked to computational cost.
+Consequently, it is difficult to generate intricate detailed geometries such as TPMS lattices within a topology optimization framework.
+Instead, such methods are generally intended to determine the main flow pathways in channel-type configurations.
+Therefore, although the distribution optimization of lattice structures with spatial variation and topology optimization share algorithmic similarities, the target structures they seek to achieve are fundamentally different.